-This is achieved in three phases across 20 treatment sessions over a 12-month period.
+FBT consists of three phases across 20 treatment sessions over a 12-month period.
 The main difference between FBT and traditional treatments is that parents are seen as a key resource in assisting their child to recover.
-FBT believes that the child is not to blame for the eating disorder behaviours, rather these symptoms are mostly outside of the child/adolescent’s control (externalizing the illness).

-Does your child/teen struggle with intense emotions?
-Dialectical Behaviour Therapy (DBT) is a highly structured, evidenced-based treatment approach that is effective for children and teens who struggle with intense emotions, self-harm, suicidal thoughts, depression, bipolar disorder, substance abuse, eating disorders and anxiety disorders.
-Through DBT, young people have the opportunity to learn a variety of skills in the following areas: mindfulness, emotion regulation, interpersonal effectiveness and distress tolerance.
+DBT allows young people to learn a variety of skills in the following areas: mindfulness, emotion regulation, interpersonal effectiveness and distress tolerance.
 DBT seeks to balance two concepts that may appear to be quite opposite; acceptance and change.
-As teens learn to accept their situation and make changes that are possible, life becomes worth living.